KhairulIzwan/indus_2022/README.md

 **Smart Industrial - Manufacturing (more specifically)**

 ### Executive Summary

-*Please include the brief description of project, literature reviews, objectives, methodology and expected outcomes from the project*
+> Please include the brief description of project, literature reviews, objectives, methodology and expected outcomes from the project

+### Detailed Project Proposal

+> Project background including problem statement
+>
+>Objective(s) of the Project: This project embarks on the following objectives:
+>> To investigate...
+>> To assess...
+>> To develop ...
+>> To make recommendation based on…
+>
+> Methodology
+>> Expected Outcome of the Project
+>> Intel software used
+>

 ## References:
 1. [Industry-University Challenge 2022](https://thegreatlab.my/2022indus/)